 However, if the marriage is voidable it cannot be questioned by third parties because the marriage was valid till the death of the spouse and subsisting marriage.
 The other Spouse is entitled to all the rights of a widow/widower.

 GROUNDS ON WHICH MARRIAGE MAY BE VOID

-According to Section 3 of the Matrimonial Causes Act, the grounds on which a marriage celebrated after the commencement of the Act may be void ab initio are set out as follows:
+According to Section 3 of the Matrimonial Causes Act, the grounds on which a marriage celebrated after the commencement of the Act may be void ab initio is set out as follows:

-Where either of the parties to marriage is at the time of the marriage lawfully married to other person such marriage will be null and void.
+Where either of the parties to a marriage is at the time of the marriage lawfully married to another person such marriage will be null and void.
 Even where a customary law marriage precedes a statutory marriage with a different person, the marriage will still be null and void.

 Section 33 (1) Matrimonial Causes Act 1970 provides that:

 “No marriage in Nigeria shall be valid where either of the parties thereto at the time of the celebration of such marriage is married by native law or custom to any person other than the person with whom such marriage is had.”

 The marriage under this subsection must be proved with a high degree of certainty to invalidate the marriage on the ground of a previous marriage under customary law.